 The legal Blood Alcohol Content (BAC) is 0.08%.
 Driving while above the legal limit is called Driving Under the Influence.
 Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Iowa, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Most states do not allow cellphone use while driving.
 In Iowa, hand-held devices such as phones and mp3 player are banned to novice drivers only.
-Handheld devices bans prohibit talking on the phone without a hands-free system.
+Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Iowa.
 Texting while driving is a primary offense, meaning that the law can only be enforced if you were pulled over for another reason such as speeding or reckless driving.
 In Iowa, distracted driving is listed as a category on police crash report forms.

 Iowa requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Iowa is $25.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.